 The mission of the USEA is to advance the sport of eventing through education of riders, trainers, officials, and organizers, with the health and well-being of the horse of paramount importance.

 Instructors are essential to the training of riders and their horses for humane, safe, and skilled participation in the sport of eventing.
 Started in 2002, the USEA Instructors’ Certification Program (ICP) educates all levels of eventing instructors to confirm their knowledge base, both theoretical and practical, upon which they will continue to build throughout their teaching lifetime.

-Eventing officials include Judges, Technical Delegates (TD), and Course Designers (CD).
-They are licensed by the United States Equestrian Federation (USEF) at the “r”, “R”, “S”, and by the FEI at the FEI levels.
-The USEA Training Programs for Event Officials is for members who wish to become Licensed Officials, or those who wish to further their education, but not necessarily pursue licensure with the Federation.
-The USEA also conducts the Continuing Education Program for members who are already licensed officials.
+Eventing officials include judges, technical delegates (TD), and course designers (CD).
+They are licensed by the United States Equestrian Federation (USEF) at the 'r', 'R', and 'S levels and by the FEI at the FEI levels.
+The USEA Training Programs for Eventing Officials (TPEO) is for members who wish to become licensed officials or those who wish to further their education but not necessarily pursue licensure with the Federation.
+The USEA also conducts Continuing Education Clinics for members who are already licensed officials.

 Providing for the safety of both horse and rider in the sport of eventing is one of the primary goals of the USEA and education is vital to the achievement that goal.
 For years, the USEA has taken the lead when it comes to providing education about all aspects of training and competing safely in eventing.